torproject/stem/docs/tutorials/over_the_river.rst

 0.2.7.1 Tor offers another style for making services called **ephemeral hidden services**.

-Ephemeral hidden services do not touch disk, and as such are easier to work with but require you to persist your service's private key yourself if you want to reuse a '.onion' address.

 Ephemeral services can only be created through the controller, and only exist as long as your controller is attached unless you provide the **detached** flag.
 Controllers can only see their own ephemeral services, and ephemeral